-Step 3 - Exit Interview
+Step 3 - Exit Interview and Blessing of Transition

 The rostered minister knows the congregation in ways that members and the leadership do not.
 The congregation and the Office of the Bishop can serve the future of the congregation better by listening to the reflections and insights of the rostered minister before the minister leaves.